Frequently Asked Questions

 Absolutely!
 Sponsorship opportunities start at $500, and include a special package of benefits, as well as ensuring that you and/or your business or organization carves its place in history by being part of this Guinness World Records official attempt for largest ‘second line.’
 For sponsorship information, email SecondLine@RightBrainDiaries.com.

-LOOKING FORWARD, MOVING AHEAD: As was the case with the Second Line we produced on February 3, we will celebrate the New Orleans Saints in a positive, upbeat event, honoring the team’s request that fans not look back, but focus on moving forward toward the championship game in February.
+LOOKING FORWARD, MOVING AHEAD: As was the case with the Second Line we produced on February 3, we will celebrate the New Orleans Saints in a positive, upbeat event, honoring the team’s request that fans not look back, but focus on moving forward toward the championship game in February of 2020.

 PARKING/LOGISTICS: Participants may opt to park within City Park in any of the parking lots that are accessible to the general public.
 Additionally, the park is easily accessible by RTA buses and street cars.
 The Black & Gold Second Line will take place in City Park’s Roosevelt Mall, with event check-in near Tad Gormley Stadium.